Hoquiam's Castle: Description

-Hoquiam's Castle is a five-story wood-frame structure on a hand-fitted sandstone foundation situated on a hillside.
+Hoquiam's Castle is a wood-frame structure on a hand-fitted sandstone foundation situated on a hillside.
 Primarily Richardsonian Romanesque style, the exterior includes Queen Anne and Shingle elements.
+The structure consists of a full basement, three floors, and an unfinished fourth floor.

 The entrance to the 10000 ft2 house is fronted by 12 ft wide sandstone stairs with a sandstone arch and cement lions at the top.
 The sandstone for the foundation and stairs was quarried in Tenino, Washington.
 On the southwest corner is a tower projecting from the third floor.
 The house has over 20 rooms.
 Interior woodwork on the first floor is golden oak.
 The main salon is illuminated by a 600 piece crystal chandelier.
 Both the music room and dining room have 9x5 ft pocket doors.
 The third floor has a ballroom with a 20x60 ft bandstand.
 A bathroom on the second floor contains a porcelain commode made by Thomas Crapper.

 The mansion was the first home in Hoquiam to have electric lights.